dmchandrasinghe/CKA/note.md

 Cluster management also includes workload management; as an administrator, you should ensure that each pod has access to resources based on its requirements.

-Each pod in kubernetes can be assigned a minimum and maximum CPU and memory usage.
+Each pod in Kubernetes can be assigned a minimum and maximum CPU and memory usage.

 * Manage Container Resources
 * Pods with resource requests